joergkrause/nyaf/docs/md/docs/lib/router.md

 };
 ~~~

-With `outlet` one can define a named outlet.
+With `outlet` you can define a named outlet.
 If you use this, you must name all routes as there is no fallback currently.
 The route outlet might reside everywhere.
 It may look like this:

 ~~~html
 <div n-router-outlet="other"></div>